takdavid/lexsubsthun15/README.md

 lexsubsthun15
 =============

-Lexical substitution in Hungarian, for the MSZNY 2015 conference.
+Experiments on the *lexical substitution* task in Hungarian, for the MSZNY 2015 conference.

 Install
 -------